Y-RyuZU/MinecraftModsLocalizer/cline_docs/systemPatterns.md

 6. **Tauri v2 API Integration**: We use dynamic imports and environment detection to properly integrate with Tauri v2 API.

+7. **Real-time Logging System**: We use Tauri's event system to emit log events from the backend to the frontend, which are displayed in real-time in a log dialog.

 Example of frontend-backend communication:

 ```typescript